RomanPodkovyrin/Holmes/README.md

 # Final Year project
-This project contains 3 main modules
+This project contains 3 main modules:
 1. `AndroidApp`
 2. `coreNLP`
 3. `Server`

+Each module contains README which documents how they can be run